-Development of Baitcasting Rods:
+Development of Baitcasting Rods

 Baitcasting rods, or casting rods are constantly becoming more expensive and upgrading in key areas in order to improve one’s experience out on the water.
 Some areas where brands are constantly looking to improve are: